The Fantasy Trip: Description

 In fantasy role-playing games (RPGs) of the mid-1970s, epitomized by TSR's Dungeons & Dragons, players first randomly determine key attributes of their character such as strength, dexterity and intelligence before choosing a character class that will make the best use of the highest scores.

 The Fantasy Trip was the first RPG to use a "point-buy" system.
-Instead of rolling dice to determine the player divides a pool of 32 points between Strength, Dexterity and Intelligence.
-Higher Strength is related to better health.
-Higher Dexterity gives a better chance of hitting an opponent.
-Higher Intelligence allows for more powerful spells to be cast.
-Armor reduces the amount of incoming damage, but at the cost of Dexterity.
-Casting a spell comes at the cost of Strength.
+Instead of rolling dice to determine the character’s attributes, the player divides a pool of 32 points between strength, dexterity and intelligence.
+Higher strength is related to better health.
+Higher dexterity gives a better chance of hitting an opponent.
+Higher intelligence allows for more powerful spells to be cast.
+Armor reduces the amount of incoming damage, but at the cost of dexterity.
+Casting a spell comes at the cost of strength.

 The basic rules are outlined in two publications, The Fantasy Trip: Melee and The Fantasy Trip: Wizard.

 Melee

 Melee introduces a simple, fast-playing, man-to-man tactical combat boardgame that came with a small blank hex map, a counter sheet of men, monsters, and weapons (for any weapons dropped in combat), as well as a 17-page rulebook.

-Every character has a Strength and Dexterity attribute.
+Every character has a Strength and a Dexterity attribute.
 Strength governs how much damage a figure can take and the size of weapons which can be used; heavier weapons increase the damage one inflicts in combat.
 Dexterity determines how likely one is to hit one's opponent.
 Armor can be worn, but while this reduces the amount of damage taken in combat, it lowers one's Dexterity.

 Wizard

-Wizard's 32-page rulebook includes most of the Melee combat system but with a new a magic system.
+Wizard's 32-page rulebook includes most of the Melee combat system but with a new magic system.
 Intelligence is a third attribute that determines magical ability — a high IQ score allows the use of more varied and powerful spells.
 However, casting a spell will temporarily drain a character's Strength score, limiting the number of spells one can cast before requiring rest to regain Strength.